-The PGCert programme is available to staff throughout The University of Manchester, and we are now accepting applications for September 2019 entry.
+The PGCert programme is available to staff throughout The University of Manchester.
+Applications for 2019/20 entry will be invited from May 2020.

 The aim of the PGCert is to introduce you to relevant literature and theory so that you can:

 - think critically about your contribution to the University;